serghd/card-combination-algorithms/README.md

 # card-combination-tests
-Algorithms for winner card combinations
+Algorithms of winning card combinations

 Better use QtCreator for building and running.